ni-lie/Linux-based-parallel-grep-runner-in-C/README.md

     <img src="screenshots/result.png" alt="present">
 </p>

 **As we can see from the screenshot above, the program outputted one PRESENT, five ABSENTs, and six DIRs.**
+**Moreover, we can see the number of workers/threads that did the process of searching**